JoseyKinnaman/tap-room2/README.md

-# **Tap Room**
+# **Tap Room 2.0**

 #### Author: **Jozy Kinnaman**
-#### July 3rd, 2020
+#### July 10, 2020

 ### Description

-_A Friday Project for Epicodus that serves as an introduction to React with create-react-app, components, JSX, and props while building a dynamic site.
-This tap room displays a list of kombucha on tap and lets a user add new kegs or buy pints._
+_A Friday Project for Epicodus that serves as an introduction to React/Redux with create-react-app, components, JSX, and props while building a dynamic site.
+This tap room displays a list of kombucha on tap and lets a user select a keg, add new kegs, update kegs, delete kegs, or buy pints._

 ![Wireframe](src/img/tap-room.jpg)